ccloquet/ShowMe/README.md

 __or: live streaming__

-3'.
-The citizen allows for cam and mic use.
+3. The citizen allows for cam and mic use.
-4'.
-The P2P stream is sent to the dispatching
+4. The P2P stream is sent to the dispatching
+5. The server validates the remote peerid and answers the call
+6. The stream is displayed in the browser

 If you are looking for a more complete solution for dispatchings, a project like Geoloc18_112 (Twitter: @geoloc18_112) might be worth trying.